John Roach (American football)

 John Gipson Roach (March 26, 1933 – February 18, 2021) was an American professional football player who was a quarterback and defensive back in the National Football League (NFL) for the Chicago/St. Louis Cardinals, Green Bay Packers, and Dallas Cowboys.
 He played college football for the SMU Mustangs.

-Early years
+Early life

 Born and raised in Dallas, Texas, Roach graduated from Highland Park High School in University Park, which had earlier produced hall of famers Bobby Layne and Doak Walker.

 Roach accepted a football scholarship from Southern Methodist University.
 He played as a quarterback, defensive back and punter for the Mustangs, becoming a starter at quarterback as a senior.

 Professional career

 Chicago / St. Louis Cardinals

 Roach was selected by the Chicago Cardinals in the third round (31st overall) in the 1956 NFL draft.
 As a rookie, he was used at punter.
 After the season, he spent two years in the U.S. Air Force.

 In 1959, he returned to the team and played as a defensive back, before being named the starting quarterback late in the year.

 In 1960, he became the starting quarterback, after the team lost to injury two quarterbacks during their first season in St. Louis.
 On July 5, 1961, in a surprising move, he was sent to the Cleveland Browns in exchange for Halfback Prentice Gautt and rookie End Taz Anderson.